antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 More formally:

-The `NotNullWhen(bool)` signifies that a parameter is not null even if the type disallows it, conditional on the `bool` returned value of the method.
+The `NotNullWhen(bool)` signifies that a parameter is not null even if the type allows it, conditional on the `bool` returned value of the method.
 The `MaybeNullWhen(bool)` signifies that a parameter could be null even if the type disallows it, conditional on the `bool` returned value of the method.
 They can be specified on any parameter type.

 ### Nullness dependence between inputs and outputs: NotNullIfNotNull(string)